Harveeeyy/Moshi-IoT-Based-Helmet-Tracker-and-Emergency-Response-System/README.md

 # 🪖 Moshi-IoT-Based-Helmet-Tracker-and-Emergency-Response-System

-A prototype mobile application designed to improve the safety of motorcycle riders through real-time location tracking, emergency alerts, and audio recording capabilities developed as part of a capstone project at Batangas State University.
+A prototype mobile application developed to improve the safety of motorcycle riders by providing real-time location tracking, SOS alerts, and basic system monitoring.
+This project was created as part of a capstone requirement at Batangas State University in collaboration with Top Drive Driving Institute – Batangas.

 # 📱 Project Overview

-Moshi is a prototype mobile application developed for our capstone project titled "Top Drive Driving Institute: Moshi - An IoT-Based Helmet Tracker and Emergency Response System."
-It aims to enhance the safety of motorcycle riders by providing emergency alert functionality, GPS-based real-time location tracking, and voice recording during critical situations.

-This application is the first phase of the capstone, focusing on the mobile-side functionalities.
-This project was developed in collaboration with Top Drive Driving Institute – Batangas, with the goal of supporting riders, instructors, and emergency responders through faster, smarter mobile-based communication in emergency situations.
+Moshi is a mobile-based prototype aimed at enhancing motorcycle rider safety by integrating core emergency response features into a companion app.
+The system supports:

+* GPS-based location tracking
+* SOS emergency alerts sent through the app
+* Device status monitoring synced from the helmet hardware

+This capstone project represents the initial development phase, focusing on mobile functionality and simulated data from IoT hardware.
+The system is designed to assist both riders and emergency contacts during critical events by improving communication and response times.

 # 🔧 Development Model